Divergents Staff image

 Leon was born into the Civil Rights movement: in the 1960’s, his grandfather had to move his family and career from Natchez, Mississippi to Chicago, Illinois.
 As a prominent member of the NAACP, he found himself next on the KKK hit-list, just after Medgar Evers.
 This has formed the foundation for everything that came after.
 Leon graduated from Landmark College as a member of Phi Theta Kappa.
 During his time at Landmark, he served as the VP of the campus chapter of Phi Theta Kappa and the first black male Residence Advisor.
 Over the years, he’s been a basketball coach, an educator, an entrepreneur, and most notably, a writer and a photographer.

-Mac Gander - Editor In Chief
+Mac Gander - Editor at Large

 In July of 2023 I end a 36-year career at Landmark College, a journey that took me through many roles.
 I spent nine years as English department chair, and then 11 years as the Vice President for Academic Affairs and Dean of the College.
 For seven of those years I led Student Affairs as well as Academic Affairs.
 Since I returned to the faculty as a full professor in 2009 I have taught courses in education, composition, creative writing, literature, journalism, media studies, and leadership.
 Along the way I earned an Ed.D. in Educational Leadership and Change; my 2007 doctoral dissertation was called Toward a New Paradigm for Learning Disability.